liaoxiong3x/DeepCreamPy/README.md

 No GPU required!
 Tested on Ubuntu 16.04 and Windows.
 (Tensorflow on Windows is compatible with Python 3 and not Python 2.)

-Tensorflow, Pillow, and h5py can all be installed by running
+Tensorflow, Pillow, and h5py can all be installed by running in the command line

 ```
 $ pip install -r requirements.txt
 ```

-in the command line.

-# Model
-Pretrained models can be downloaded from https://drive.google.com/open?id=1byrmn6wp0r27lSXcT9MC4j-RQ2R04P1Z.

-The prebuilt binary has the pretrained model already included with it.

-Unzip the file into the /models/ folder.

 # Usage
 ## I. Decensoring bar censors

 For each image you want to decensor, using image editing software like Photoshop or GIMP to color the areas you want to decensor the green color (0,255,0), which is a very bright green color.